 2. Orc: Tall and universally muscular, with strong brows, jutting lower jaws with protruding tusks, and pointed ears.
 There are three races of orc: Hill, water, and “half”—the lattermost of which would more properly be termed “mountain orcs”.

-1. Hill orc: Green skin, approximately seven feet tall, reroll Strength and highest non-Strength stat.
+1. Hill orc: Green skin, approximately seven feet tall, +1 STR.

 2. Water orc: Heavy-set, gray-brown to blue-gray skin, bulbous milky eyes, webbed extremities, gills set into necks and faces, just under seven feet tall.
-Amphibious (swim speed equal to land speed, breathe water as well as air), see well in dim light, +1 difficulty to all rolls in bright light, reroll Strength.
+Amphibious (swim speed equal to land speed, breathe water as well as air), see well in dim light, disadvantage in sunlight, +1 STR.

 3. Half-orc: Pale yellow, green, or gray skin, about six and a half feet tall.
-“Half-orc” is a (slightly derogatory) misnomer applied due to relative size, reroll lowest stat.
+“Half-orc” is a (derogatory) misnomer applied due to relative size, +1 to a stat of your choice.

 Orc social systems and biology are closer to our own than those of goblinoids, so I don't think I need to spend as many words on them.
 Hill orcs are the ones you probably think of first when you think 'orc' - big, green, etc. This is by design, of course - the imperial dynasty is of hill orcish origin, and by tradition members of the Imperial Court are selected from among the population of the majority-hill-orcish provinces at the empire's heart.